 Defective Fire Extinguishers

-To check if your fire extinguishers are up to code and working at their best, answer the following questions:
+To make sure your fire extinguishers are up to code and working at their best, answer the following questions:

 - Are you familiar with all your fire extinguisher locations?